gsa-oes/office-of-evaluation-sciences/_collaborations/plan-d-plan-choice.md

 ## What was the challenge?

 Tens of millions of Americans choose health insurance coverage within federal programs that offer a selection of private plans, including the Medicare Part D prescription drug plan.
 Medicare Part D Low-Income Subsidy (LIS or “Extra Health”) beneficiaries who previously chose a Medicare Part D prescription drug plan on their own and face increased premiums in the future qualify to pay a $0 premium if they switch to a different plan.
 However, beneficiaries must actively “opt in” to choose to switch plans.
-We know from the behavioral science literature that, unless otherwise prompted, individuals often stick to the default rather than make an explicit, opt-in choice, even if the default is not the best option for them.
+We know from the <a href="https://academic.oup.com/qje/article-abstract/124/4/1639/1917201">behavioral science literature</a> that, unless otherwise prompted, individuals often stick to the default rather than make an explicit, opt-in choice, even if the default is not the best option for them.

 ## What did we do?